Twipped/InterviewThis/README.md

 -	What's the timeline for making a decision on this position?
 When should I get back in touch with you?

--	If we have a very successful 2015, what would that look like?
-What will have have happened over the next 12 months?
+-	If we have a very successful 2016, what would that look like?
+What will have happened over the next 12 months?
 How does this position help achieve that?

 -	What's your (or my future boss') leadership style?